magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 The above `render` call corresponds to the `ReactDOM.render` function call used with React.

-> NOTE 7: as you see, being clojurean, we used `kebab-case` names
+> NOTE 7: being clojurean, we used `kebab-case` names
 > (i.e. `comment-box`) instead of `CamelCase` names
 > (i.e. `CommentBox`).